Explore Switzerland

 Food Type: Seafood

-Located in the St Gotthard Hotel, the Hummerbar (Lobsterbar) is one of Zurich's top dining spots.
+Located in the St Gotthard Hotel, the Hummerbar (Lobster Bar) is one of Zurich's top dining spots.
 The rich scarlet décor and dark wood creates the perfect setting for a romantic dinner.
-Fresh caviar, oysters and shellfish are flown in daily from Iran, ensuring quality cuisine of the highest standard.
-You won't be disappointed.
-Open Monday to Thursday for dinner and breakfast, lunch and dinner on weekends.
+Fresh caviar, oysters and shellfish are flown in daily from Iran, and woven into the menu of classical French cuisine with a Mediterranean flair.
+Open Monday to Saturday for lunch and dinner and on Sunday for dinner.

 Café Bar Odéon